Max Delys: Early life

+Career

-At the age of 17, Delys moved to the Trastevere neighborhood in Rome, Italy with his girlfriend Dominique Darel in 1968.
-His first credited role was in the film Gangster's Law (1969) directed by Siro Marcellini.
+In 1968, at age 17, Delys moved to the Trastevere neighborhood of Rome, Italy, with his girlfriend, Dominique Darel.
+Darel worked at the film studio Cinecittà.
+Delys landed his first film role in The Lady of Monza (1969), directed by Eriprando Visconti, followed by a role in Gangster's Law (1969), directed by Siro Marcellini.

-Delys was approached by filmmaker Paul Morrissey who introduced him to pop artist Andy Warhol.
+Delys was approached by filmmaker Paul Morrissey, who introduced him to Pop artist Andy Warhol.
 As a Warhol superstar, Delys starred in the film L'Amour (1972), which was filmed in Paris in 1970.
+His performance received positive reviews, with Women's Wear Daily describing him as a "promising discovery" and After Dark calling him "the film's real find."

-In 1971, Delys appeared in the Coca-Cola "Hilltop" TV commercial.
-In addition to his acting career, he modeled for fashion designers Karl Lagerfeld, Pierre Cardin, Carlo Palazzi.
+In 1971, Delys appeared in the Coca-Cola "Hilltop" television commercial.
+Alongside his acting career, he worked as a model for fashion designers Karl Lagerfeld, Pierre Cardin, and Carlo Palazzi.
 He also posed for photographer Jack Mitchell.
-Delys was compared to actor Alain Delon in the January 1972 issue of Mademoiselle.
+The January 1972 issue of Mademoiselle compared Delys to actor Alain Delon.

-In 1973, Warhol took nude Polaroid photos of Delys and Darel for a pictorial that was published in the August 1974 issue of Playboy magazine.
+In 1973, Warhol took nude Polaroid photographs of Delys and his girlfriend Dominique Darel for a pictorial published in the August 1974 issue of Playboy magazine.
+Darel appeared in Blood for Dracula (1974) directed by Morrissey.

-Delys was fluent in French, Italian, and English.
-He studied at the Actors Studio in New York City before returning to Rome.
-He played a young daredevil in several Italian genre films such as Bread and Chocolate (1974), Young, Violent, Dangerous (1976), and Return of the 38 Gang (1977).
+Delys was fluent in French, Italian, and English and studied at the Actors Studio in New York City before returning to Rome.
+He subsequently appeared in several Italian genre films, often portraying young daredevil characters, including Bread and Chocolate (1974), Young, Violent, Dangerous (1976), and Return of the 38 Gang (1977).

-In addition to his acting career, Delys appeared in Italian fotoromanzi published by Lancio from 1973 to 1983.
-Fotoromanzi, also referred to as photo comics or photonovels, were popular magazines similar to comic books, but used photographs instead of illustrations for storytelling.
-Due to this cultural phenomenon, Delys became famous in Italy, Portugal, and Latin America.
+From 1973 to 1983, Delys also appeared in Italian fotoromanzi published by Lancio.
+Also known as photo comics or photonovels, fotoromanzi were popular magazines similar to comic books that used photographs rather than illustrations to tell stories.
+Through his work in the genre, Delys became well known in Italy, Portugal, and Latin America.

-Delys dated Italian actress Eleonora Giorgi from 1975 to 1977.

-In 1978, Delys returned to Cannes after having financial troubles with the Italian tax authorities.

-Delys was reunited with original cast members from the 1971 Coca-Cola "Hilltop" commercial to participate in a remake that aired during Super Bowl XXIV in 1990.
+In 1990, Delys reunited with members of the original cast of the 1971 Coca-Cola "Hilltop" commercial for a remake that aired during Super Bowl XXIV.

+Death

-Delys died of an illness at the age of 41 on May 31, 1993.
+Delys died of an illness in Cannes on May 31, 1993, at the age of 41.

+Personal life

+Delys dated actress French actress Dominique Darel who he met in Cannes and they moved to Rome in 1968.
+Delys later dated Italian actress Eleonora Giorgi from 1975 to 1977.

+In 1978, Delys returned to Cannes after experiencing financial difficulties with the Italian tax authorities.